 season.
 When people place him above Jesus that is a problem, but nor should they be in competition.
 Santa's gifts aren’t the

-physical ones left under the tree, and he doesn’t travel the world on a sleigh pulled by thirteen reindeer.
+physical ones left under the tree, and he doesn’t travel the world on a sleigh pulled by nine reindeer.
 All of these ideas are symbols for deeper truths which Saint Nicolas is trying to teach us.
 Christ is constantly working through Saint Nick and Saint Nick is constantly pointing

 Saint Nicholas is a real historical figure born around 270AD in a little town called Patara, in modern day Turkey.
 His parents were wealthy Christians who passed on their love of Christ to their son.
 They died when he was still fairly young, probably early teens.
 However, they had done such a good job passing on their faith that young Nicholas devoted himself and his inherited wealth to serving the poor and the needy in his community.
 When he was old enough he became a priest and soon after the bishop of Myra, a larger town to the east of Patara.
 He is remembered for his love of those in need, especially children and the many miracles and stories attributed to him.
 One story says he punched Arius at the council of Nicea.
 He is one of my favorite Saints and i could write this entire post on the historical figure, if you would like to know more in that regard look here.
 Today, i am more interested in the myth.